 I always spray paint in my garage – plenty of ventilation and light.
 Even with that, it is important to make sure you wear a mask so you don’t breathe in the fumes and overspray.

-I sprayed 2 light coats on each chair, letting the first coat dry overnight before applying the second.
+I sprayed 2 light coats of Rustoleum “spray primer+ paint in one formula” on each chair, letting the first coat dry overnight before applying the second.
 I let them dry in the garage for 24 hours and then brought them back outside.

 I kept the tape and newspaper on in case I would see that I missed a section.
 I did – of course, so I just sprayed the small areas that I missed.